tkumata/pshidewu/README.md

 2. Execute this script, "pshidewu.ps1 -check new" as administrator.

 By the way, this script gets Unblock-File commandlet error.
 Standard Windows 7 does not have Unblock-File.
 So please ignore this error.

+KB3035583, KB3135445 are trap!!!
+Please hide this manually.
+Then please execute this script.